Gain an understanding of the leading approach to heritage management.

 Who will you learn from?

 You will be led by Dr James Lesh, a researcher in urban and cultural heritage and a specialist in the application of values-based conservation.
 His most recent project focused on Federation Square in Melbourne.
-An advocate for collaborative practice, James will be joined in the delivery of this Melbourne MicroCert by leading practitioners from across the cultural heritage sector, particularly from state and local government.
+An advocate for collaborative practice, James will be joined in the delivery of this Melbourne MicroCert by leading practitioners from across the cultural heritage sector.

 Introduction to Values-Based Heritage is delivered over four weeks, with one pre-teaching week, two weeks of teaching, and one week for assessment.
 You will undertake 7.5 hours of guided online learning, 7.5 hours of self-directed exercises, 7.5 hours reading, 7.5 hours for assessment tasks, and 7.5 hours independent study.